What are my burial benefits as a veteran?

 Veterans buried in a private cemetery may be eligible to receive a government-furnished headstone, marker or medallion, one burial flag, and Presidential Memorial Certificate, at no cost to the family.
 The VA will not pay for cemetery plots or opening and closing of graves at private cemeteries.
 Spouses and dependents buried in a private cemetery are not eligible to receive any VA benefits.
 Contact your local Veteran Affairs Officer to determine eligibility.

 What happens if my non-veteran spouse or child dies first?

 Eligible spouses and dependents may be buried in a national cemetery, even if they predecease the veteran.

 How does my family file a claim for burial benefits?

-For burial allowance or plot allowance, submit the Application for Burial Benefits form.
+For information on how to apply for a burial allowance or plot allowance, click here.
 If requesting burial in a national cemetery, contact the National Cemetery Administration to make burial arrangements at the time of need.
 The funeral director, next of kin, or person making arrangements will fax all discharge documentation to the National Cemetery Scheduling Office at 1-866-900-6417 and follow up by calling 1-800-535-1117.
 For more information, visit the National Cemetery Administration website at www.cem.va.gov.

 As a veteran, can I be buried at Arlington National Cemetery?